SFM Foundation video contest

 Erin’s story

-Erin Jackson took first place in our 2021 video contest.
+Erin Jackson took first place in our second annual student video contest in 2021.

 She is a 2019 SFM Foundation scholarship recipient and is studying global resource systems and environmental studies at Iowa State University.